 The Gateway Review Process complements other Government approval processes such as the ICT Investment Approval processes for ICT-enabled proposals.

 The difference between these processes is that the ICT Investment Approval process is designed to inform Cabinet prior to an investment decision.
-The Gateway Review Process on the other hand is designed to help the delivery entity by providing independent advice through development and implementation of the project or programme.
+The Gateway Review Process on the other hand is designed to help the delivery entity by providing independent advice through development and implementation of the project or program.
 Refer to the ICT Investment Approval process page for further information.

 Where your proposal is subject to both the Gateway Review Process and either the ICT Investment Approval process or Two Stage Capital Works Approval Process, the requirement to conduct the Gateway Gate 0 and 1 reviews is not mandatory.
 In this scenario, the Gateway Review Process will commence after the Government has approved your proposal and will focus on implementation.